brmcdoug/byo-dcloud/README.md

 sudo usermod -aG docker $USER
 ```

+  * Logout and log back in for the change to take effect

 ### Install Containerlab

-We’ll use the open-source tool Containerlab to build/deploy our XRd network
+We'll use the open-source tool Containerlab to build/deploy our XRd network

 Containerlab homepage: https://containerlab.dev/